top of page

 What Should I Look Out For?

-• By 4-6 months:Ā Trouble lifting their head during tummy time or not rolling over.
+• By 4–6 months: Difficulty lifting the head or rolling

-• By 9 months:Ā Not sitting up on their own or not reaching for toys while seated.
+• By 9 months: Not sitting independently or not reaching for toys while seated

-• By 12 months:Ā No crawling or difficulty pulling to stand.
+• By 12 months: Not crawling or pulling to stand

-• By 15-18 months:Ā Not walking on their own or relying heavily on one side of the body.
+• By 15–18 months: Not walking, or always relying on one side

 What Should I Do If I Think My Child is Delayed?

-2. Talk to Your Doctor or Health Visitor
+2. Talk to Your Health Visitor or GP

 Why Acting Early Matters